BIDS-apps

 bidsfolder pattern

-selectable using wildcards, and the output images are configurable via various user options,
+nibabel image formats are supported), and the output images are configurable via various user

-allowing you to quickly create a custom 'slicer' report to do visual quality control on any
+options, allowing you to quickly create a custom 'slicer' report to do visual quality control

 positional arguments: